VaugeoisThomas/Groupomania/README.md

 1. Clone the repository
 2. Execute the following command on your terminal `npm install`
 *It will install all depencies that you need to properly launch the differents servers.*
-3. Then you should execute the SQL file to make sure that you have the right database.
-*(File is located in **back-end/sql/groupomania.sql**)*
+3. Make sure you've sequelize-cli installed.
+If it's done, you could go to step 4
+4. Then you should migrate differents migrations like this : `npx sequelize db:migrate`
+5. Now, you've to run the following commands: `npx sequelize-cli db:seed:all`

-At this point you installed all the different files you could execute following command lines.
+At this point you've installed all the different files you could execute following command lines.

 ## Launching the differents servers